Sumatra Mandheling ranks in the top tier of distinctive coffees of the world. Fresh Roasted Each Morning & Shipped in the Afternoon!

 Roast Recommendations: City+ to Full City are incredibly complex and still on the clean side for Sumatra; beyond Full City+ to Vienna builds a matrix of earth-toned chocolate flavors.

 It is complex, has weight without heaviness, and a deeply resonate acidity not initially apparent.
+This is an organic Sumatra Mandheling, not conventional.

 It is earthy, tangy, bitter-sweet with an aggressive musty twist.
 Clean, dark chocolate, black cherry notes.